JayWebtech/yi-da-gbagyi-website/privacy-policy.md

 ## Information We Collect

 ### Information Automatically Collected
-- **App Usage Data**: We collect information about your interactions with the app, including lessons completed, progress through different sections, and time spent in the app.
+- **App Usage Data**: We collect information about your lessons completed and progress through different sections.
-- **Device Information**: We may collect basic device information such as device type, operating system version, and app version for technical support purposes.

 ### Information You Provide
 - **No Personal Information**: Our app does not require you to create an account or provide personal information such as your name, email address, or phone number.